GodswillUmoh/Multiple_Linear_Regression_Coding/README.md

 |142107.34|	91391.77|	366168.42|	Florida|	166187.94|
 |131876.9	|99814.71	|362861.36	|New York	|156991.12|

+## Note
+We do not need to apply feature scaling here because the coefficient will compensate to put everything on the same scale. hence, we need not apply feature scaling.
+In multiple linear regression, there's no need apply feature scaling

+## Do you have to check the assumptions of multiple linear regression on the dataset all the time?
+There is no need to do that.
+Go ahead and use the multiple linear regression on the dataset, if it perform poorly, it means there was no correlation, you discard and try another model.
+If your dataset has linear relationship, it will give high performance.

 ## Importing the libraries
 ```python
 import numpy as np